 The College used the United States Census Bureau's EEO Tabulation 2014-2018 American Community Survey (ACS) statistical data for external availability, which is the most current statistical information available at the time of developing this affirmative action plan.
-The feeder job statistics of employees are used for internal availability (refer to Appendix D. Feeder Jobs for details).
+The feeder job statistics of employees are used for internal availability.